Hasledint History, Family Crest & Coats of Arms

 Early History of the Hasledint family

-Another 131 words (9 lines of text) are included under the topic Early Hasledint History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hasledint research.
+Another 66 words (5 lines of text) covering the years 1740, 1595, 1690, 1763 and 1710 are included under the topic Early Hasledint History in all our PDF Extended History products and printed products wherever possible.

 Hasledint Spelling Variations